QinghaoMeng1997/Hypervision/README.md

 ### 3.3 Model Training of Lite-SRNet

-Run the train program on the collected measurements to reconstruct hyperspectral images in pytorch platform.
+- Run the train program on the collected measurements to reconstruct hyperspectral images in pytorch platform.

-Download the training dataset of Hypervision into ` ./Data_Train/`.
+- Download the training dataset of Hypervision into ` ./Data_Train/`.

-The training programs are executed to train the spectral reconstruction model.
+- The training programs are executed to train the spectral reconstruction model.

-For training Hypervision,  execute the following command in the terminal, and the training results will be saved in the ` ./exp/` folder.
+- For training Hypervision,  execute the following command in the terminal, and the training results will be saved in the ` ./exp/` folder.

 ```python
 python train.py
 ```
 ### 3.4 Test Hypervision hyperspectral reconstruction results in real-world scenes

-Run the test program on the collected images to reconstruct hyperspectral images in pytorch platform.
+- Run the test program on the collected images to reconstruct hyperspectral images in pytorch platform.

-When the images were collected using our Hypervision microsystem,  the data can be reconstructed by run the following program in the terminal.
+- When the images were collected using our Hypervision microsystem,  the data can be reconstructed by run the following program in the terminal.

 ```python
 python test.py
 ```

-The measurements collected using Hypervision microsystem from the folder  `'./Input_Img/' `  .
+- The measurements collected using Hypervision microsystem from the folder  `'./Input_Img/' `  .
 And output reconstructed images  will be saved in  `'./Output_Img/' `  .

 ## 🖼 Reproduction instructions
 - Complete the steps in Quick Start one by one, and the project results can be reproduced.

 ## 📬 Contact
-For questions, please contact: m15890095196@163.com
+- For questions, please contact: m15890095196@163.com
-Or open an issue on this GitHub repository.
+or open an issue on this GitHub repository.